Frequently Asked Questions and Helpful Information About Your Visit

 What is the drop off procedure on the day of my pet's surgery or dental cleaning?

-Please bring your pet to the hospital between 7:15am-7:30am.
+Please bring your pet to the hospital at 7:15am.
 Plan to spend 10 minutes or so with a technician to answer your questions, review your pet's surgery, sign our consent forms, and discuss a time for pick up.

-Please withold food after 9pm the night before your pet's surgery.
+Please withhold food after 9pm the night before your pet's surgery.

 How much will my annual visit cost?